QabiEj/e-commerce/README.md

 # eCommerce Shopping Cart Website

 ## Introduction
 This is a fully featured eCommerce website developed in PHP.
 It provides an intuitive and user-friendly platform for customers to browse and purchase products online.
-The website features an extensive product catalog, secure user authentication, advanced product search and filtering, shopping cart functionality, user profile management, and integrated PayPal payment.
+The website features an extensive product catalog, secure user authentication, advanced product search and filtering, shopping cart functionality, user profile management, credit card payment form, and integrated PayPal payment.

 ## Key Features
 - User Authentication: Users can register and log in to the website to have a personalized shopping experience.